miquelbarba/instant-api-lib/README.md

 end
 ```

-We aware that you must create the associations needed in the models, to access the data.
+Be aware that you must create the associations needed in the models, to access the data.

 The routes generated are